dpretet/axi-crossbar/README.md

     - A master can be restricted to a memory map subset
     - An access to a forbidden area is completed by a `DECERR`
 - Switching logic IO interfaces can be pipelined to achieve timing closure easier
-- Don't garantee completion ordering when a master targets multiple slaves with the same AXI ID (!).
-A master should use different IDs and reorder the completion by itself
+- Full AXI ordering support, in-order, out-of-order, among a master or multiple masters

 Further details can be found in:
 - The architecture [chapter](doc/architecture.md)